perkss/clojure-kafka-examples/kafka-producer-consumer-example/README.md

 ## Example

 Have fun with the example, kept very simple purposely to show the Java interop API of Kafka Clients in Clojure.

+## Security TLS

+A great tutorial on TLS and Kafka is available from [Confluent](https://docs.confluent.io/current/security/security_tutorial.html#generating-keys-certs).